giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-12-01-unitytips-tuple-patterns.md

 > The tuples provides concise syntax to group multiple data elements in a lightweight data structure.

 ## Sample
-In this sample, we will get the message to indicate the winner of the game rock, paper, scissors.
+In this sample MonoBehaviour, we will get the message to indicate the winner of the game rock, paper, scissors.
-{% gist 1e0053b26f5a8ff307fe35a6fa83cfc5 tuple-pattern.cs %}
+{% gist 1e0053b26f5a8ff307fe35a6fa83cfc5 TuplePatterns.cs %}